Supported Employment/Individual Placement and Support

 Supported Employment/Individual Placement and Support (SE/IPS) is an evidence-based practice that helps people with mental illness and other disabilities identify and acquire part-time or full-time jobs of their choice in the community with rapid job-search and placement services.
 It emphasizes that work is not the result of treatment and recovery but integral to both.

-SE/IPS is different from traditional vocational rehabilitation (voc rehab).
-It emphasizes consumer choice and utilizes rapid job-search and placement services as well as time-unlimited and individualized follow-along services, among other components that are described below.
+SE/IPS is very different from traditional vocational rehabilitation (voc rehab).
+It also emphasizes consumer choice as well as time-unlimited and individualized follow-along services, among other components that are described below.

 MAKING THE CASE